HubSpot/botsworkshop/README.md

    ![Alt text](firstmodule.png?raw=true "Get Location")

-3. Add a "Ask Qeustion" action, choose "Custom question" and then add quick replies, which will be the different weather information you can provide the visitor:
+3. Add a "Ask Question" action, choose "Custom question" and then add quick replies, which will be the different weather information you can provide the visitor:

   ![Alt text](secondmodule.png?raw=true "Get Weather Option")